 This section discusses the DOE compliance status with U.S. EPA and Ohio EPA regulations pertaining to air emissions (both radionuclides and non-radiological pollutants) and stratospheric ozone protection.
-Chapter 4, Figure 4.3 is a map of the PORTS ambient air monitoring locations.
+Figure 4.3 in Chapter 4 and Figure 5.1 in Chapter 5 are maps showing the PORTS ambient air monitoring locations.